School Improvement Plans 2023-24

 - To focus on School Leadership

-To ensure that the School Leadership is effective at all levels in School Improvement and meeting the needs of every child and staff member and in providing School to School support.
+To embed a new leadership structure in order to ensure that the School Leadership is effective at all levels in School Improvement and meeting the needs of every child and staff member and in providing School to School support.

 - To focus on systems and structures

 To keep under review current systems and structures and plan for any necessary improvements.

 - To focus on the best use and development of the school building, grounds and resources